gargvishesh/druid/docs/talaria/index.md

 ### INSERT for reindexing an existing datasource

-This query rolls up data from w000 and inserts the result w002.
+This query rolls up data from w000 and inserts the result into w002.

 ```sql
 --:context talariaSegmentGranularity: hour